ros-navigation/navigation2/sphinx_doc/howtos/tunning/params/tunable-params.rst

 Tunable Parameters
 ##################

-Below is a list of all tunable parameters per node, only relevant nodes are shown, together with some example values.
+Below is a list of all tunable parameters per node with some example values.
+Only relevant nodes are shown.

+Also, the `nav2_bringup pkg`_ contains a `nav2_params file`_ with the default values to use for TB3.

 .. rst-class:: content-collapse